 The WRES is an analysis of our staff records and the staff survey results.
 The information suggests that we have made improvements since the introduction of this standard in 2015 but that there are still areas for improvements.
 Much of this work is underway and aims to improve the working environment for all our staff, not just for BME staff.
 We will take a snapshot of the same information next year and aim to act on the real opportunities for improvement.

 Gender Pay Gap

 Gender pay reporting legislation introduced in 2017 now requires employers with 250 or more employees to publish calculations every year showing how large the pay gap is between their male and female employees.
-The first report uses data from 31 March 2017 and had to be publicly reported by 30 March 2018.
+The report uses data from 31 March each year, and is expected to be reported by March of the following year.

 Gender pay gap calculations are different to equal pay.
 The NHS has a national pay structure and job evaluation system for staff on Agenda for Pay bands and Medical and Dental grades to ensure that men and women who carry out the same jobs, similar jobs or work of equal value are paid the same.
 At the RNOH, we have a system to ensure any new posts are banded appropriately and we regularly review current bandings to ensure that these remain appropriate over time.